 Since early on, Gates has been vocal about our lack of system for handling epidemics.
 In his 2015 TED talk, he warned that if another epidemic were to occur, it could be far more devastating than the Ebola crisis (which did indeed happen today).

 Because of that, his foundation has been at the forefront of many mass vaccination campaigns, in an effort to eradicate diseases such as measles, polio, Ebola and lately, COVID-19.

 When measured through the lens of incidence rates over time, many of these campaigns would seem to have been very fruitful.
 However, all is not without controversies:

-Either way, mass vaccination programs remain an ethical dilemma for a minority of people who are adversely affected by it.
-In the meantime, controlled inoculation (e.g., variolation) and public sanitation measures seem to remain on the back burner.
+Either way, mass vaccination programs remain an ethical dilemma for the people who are adversely affected by it, while other more upstream issues, such as public sanitation, seem to remain on the back burner.

 Through Gates' funding to the Global Fund, the incidence of deadly infectious diseases such as malaria and tuberculosis has been on the decrease.
-However, the decreases are not always significant, and the causes are often not addressed.
+However, these decreases are not always significant, and the causes are often left out of the picture.

 As with the case of vaccination, certain treatments can increase one's dependency towards the philanthropic system itself.
 This applies for example to HIV medications, which require regular dosing for them to be effective.

 In fact, the root causes of HIV, and many other similar diseases, can be often attributed to poverty, violence and gender norm.
 This shows that a more holistic approach is needed, as Melinda Gates puts:

 We don’t have a lot of data about what the world looks like through theirs.
 And that hampers our ability to develop effective solutions for them—biomedical and otherwise.

 To mitigate the increase in hunger as a result of climate change (among other reasons), Gates has engaged in several Green-revolution-inspired agricultural programs to help farmers live a better life.